replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

-  analyze     Analyze an existing support bundle redact      Run redactors across an existing support bundle preflight   Run collectors, and analyzers, and provide a pass/fail preflight result with explanation shell       Run sbctl shell using a support bundle version     Print the current version and exit
+  analyze     Analyze an existing support bundle redact      Run redactors across an existing support bundle preflight   Run collectors, and analyzers, and provide a pass/fail preflight result with explanation inspect     Open an interactive shell to inspect an existing support bundle with kubectl. version     Print the current version and exit

 Use "troubleshoot [command] --help" for more information about a command.